AdmUU/adm-agent/README.md

 #### Prerequisites

 - Linux systems that support systemd
-- Install as root user or with sudo privileges (only during installation)
+- Install using sudo privileges

 ```bash
 bash <(curl -fsSL https://get.admin.im) -a https://your_domain -k your_key -s your_secret -share yes|no
 ```
-You can get the key and secret after deploying the ADM server locally.
+You can get the key and secret after deploying the ADM server.

 ### Building from Source